luk027/job-portal-template/README.md

 ## Features
 * User-friendly UI:
-  -The UI is designed to be intuitive and easy to navigate for both job seekers and employers.
+  - The UI is designed to be intuitive and easy to navigate for both job seekers and employers.
 * Responsive Design:
-  -The website is fully responsive, ensuring a seamless experience across different devices and screen sizes.
+  - The website is fully responsive, ensuring a seamless experience across different devices and screen sizes.
 * Tailwind CSS:
-  -The project utilizes Tailwind CSS for styling, allowing for easy customization and maintenance of styles.
+  - The project utilizes Tailwind CSS for styling, allowing for easy customization and maintenance of styles.

 **Contributions are welcome!** If you'd like to contribute to PASSION TRACK, please follow these steps: